 There are a couple of other ways that a church may share a saint’s name.

 - A saint may have prayed at the site.

 - Maybe his or her relics were transferred to the site.

 So How Do You Chose A Patron Saint?

-As I will discuss here there are a number of ways that you can chose a patron saint of your own.
+As I will discuss here there are several ways that you can choose a patron saint of your own.
 Your first choice, (and the most popular choice), is to go with one which bears your name.